MariaIsabelG/weekend-jquery-salary-calculator/README.md

 Objective:

-- To sum up employee salaries by gathering the data through the use of user input and a table.
+- To sum up employee salaries by gathering data through the use of user input and a table.

 Problem solved: